Product of Tensors and Description of Networks: Basic notation and concepts

-We consider a network $\Nc =\Nc (G, B)$ defined by the following series of data: \begin{itemize} \item[(\textit{i})] a directed graph $G=(V(G), E(G))$ without (oriented) cycles.
-Each node $v \in V(G)$ is a discrete variable is a variable of the network; \item[(\textit{ii})] a set $B$ of activation tensors $B_i$, one for each node $b_i \in V(G)$ of the graph, which determines the choice (rule) that can be taken by each node, based on the indices it receives. \item[(\textit{iii})] an ordering of the nodes which is compatible with the partial ordering given by the graph (topological sort). \end{itemize}
+\begin{definition} In our setting, a \textit{network} $\Nc =\Nc (G, \mathcal{A})$ is defined by the following series of data: \begin{enumerate} \item[(\textit{i})] a directed graph $G=(V(G), E(G))$ without (oriented) cycles, whose nodes represent the discrete variables of the network; \item[(\textit{ii})] a set $\mathcal{A}$ of activation tensors $A_i$, one for each node $a_i \in V(G)$, which determines the output given by the node, based on the inputs it receives;